Error Correction by Structural Simplicity: Correcting Samplable Additive Errors: Abstract

 \section{Abstract}

-We study the correctability of efficiently samplable errors.
-Specifically, we consider the setting in which errors are efficiently samplable without the knowledge of the code or the transmitted codeword, and the error rate is not bounded.
-Assuming the existence of one-way functions, there are samplable pseudorandom distributions that are not correctable by efficient coding schemes.
-We show that there is an oracle relative to which there is a samplable flat distribution over $\bin^n$ of entropy $m$ that is not pseudorandom, but uncorrectable by efficient coding schemes of rate less than $1 - m/n - \omega(\log n/n)$.
-The result implies that correcting samplable additive errors is difficult even when they are not pseudorandom, and low-rate coding schemes are employed.
-We also show that the existence of one-way functions is necessary to derive impossibility results for coding schemes of rate less than $1 - m/n$ that correct flat distributions of entropy $m$.
+This paper explores the possibilities and limitations of error correction by the structural simplicity of error mechanisms.
+Specifically, we consider channel models, called \emph{samplable additive channels}, in which (a) errors are efficiently sampled without the knowledge of the coding scheme or the transmitted codeword; (b) the entropy of the error distribution is bounded; and (c) the number of errors introduced by the channel is unbounded.
+For the channels, several negative and positive results are provided.
+Assuming the existence of one-way functions, there are samplable additive errors of entropy $n^{\epsilon}$ for $\epsilon \in (0,1)$ that are pseudorandom, and thus not correctable by efficient coding schemes.
+It is shown that there is an oracle algorithm that induces a samplable distribution over $\bin^n$ of entropy $m = \omega( \log n)$ that is not pseudorandom, but is uncorrectable by efficient schemes of rate less than $1 - m/n - o(1)$.
+The results indicate that restricting error mechanisms to be efficiently samplable and not pseudorandom is insufficient for error correction.
+As positive results, some conditions are provided under which efficient error correction is possible.